modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-1.md

 After this Chapter you should be able to:

-- Describe the main instruments and experimental settings that have been built to study high energy physics.
+- Describe the main instruments, laboratories and experimental settings employed in the study of high energy physics.
-- Analize the main experiments that have generated new conceptual relationships derived from observations and measurements in high energy physics.
+- Analyze the main experiments that contributed with critical observations and measurements in high energy physics.
-- Consider the main theoretical approaches that have proposed fruitful explanations in high energy physics.
+- Consider the main theoretical approaches that fruitfully explained high energy physics.

 ### Description of content of Chapter 13.